thegera4/thegera4/README.md

 I'm Juan Gerardo Medellin Ibarra, a Full Stack Web-Mobile Developer from Mexico.

-- :telescope: I'm looking for my first opportunity in the IT industry as a Web Developer (Frontend or Backend) or as a Mobile Developer.
+- :telescope: I'm looking for opportunities that allow me to keep growing, both personally and professionally.

-- :seedling: I just finished the Fullstack Web Developer career in the Henry bootcamp but I continue studying myself new technologies.
+- :seedling: I'm a Fullstack Developer passionate about learning new things.

 - :zap: In my spare time, I like to take new courses about programming languages and new technologies, as well as play videogames and spend time with my family.